-(5) In Accordance with SI 2008 no 489, The Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) Regulations 2008, there is no limitation of auditor liability in respect of death or personal injury, fraud or fraudulent misrepresentation by it or its employees.
+(1) In Accordance with SI 2008 no 489, The Companies (Disclosure of Auditor Ramuneration and Liability Limitation Agreements) Regulations 2008, there Is no ilmitation of auditor liability in respect of death or personal injury, fraud or fraudulent misrepresentation by it or its employees.
 In all other instances a total aggregate limit of £2m applies.
-The external audit fee is £83,634; representing a net spend of £69,695 together with irrecoverable VAT of £13,939
+The external audit fee for the three month period is expected to be £66,907; representing a net spend of £55,756 together with irrecoverable VAT of £11, 151.

-(6) Other audit related services relate to the Mental Health Investment Standard audit covering the period 2020/21 and 2021/22.
+(2) Other audit related services in 2021/22 relate to the Mental Health Investment Standard audit covering 2021/22.
+The fees for 2022/23 will be included in the nine month accounts for Gloucestershire ICB